dotnet/samples/winforms/formatting-utility/vb/readme.md

 Frequently, though, developers forget what standard and custom format specifiers are available, and they forget how a particular format string is reflected in the result string.
 The Format Utility (Formatter.exe) allows you to enter a source value, indicate whether it is a number or a date and time value, and select a standard format string from a drop-down list or enter a custom format string in a text box.
 By default, numbers and dates use the formatting conventions of the current culture, though you can also select a culture whose formatting conventions you'd like to use.
 A text box then displays the result string

-Note that the standard numeric format strings do not include precision specifiers; if you want to include a precision specifier in a format string, you must enter it yourself.
+Note that the standard numeric format strings do not include precision specifiers.
+If you want to include a precision specifier in a format string, you must enter it yourself.

 For information on formatting in .NET, see: